d-smith/ml-speciality-notes/acloud.guru/06-modeling.md

 * Upload dataset to s3 using appropriate format - CSV with test/csv content type on upload
     * For unsupervised learning algorithms, include spec of absense of label in Content-Type, e.g. test/csv;label_size=0

-For optimal performance, the optimized protobug recordIO format is recommended.
+For optimal performance, the optimized protobuf recordIO format is recommended.

 * Using this format, we can take advantage of Pipe mode
-* With recordIO and Pipe mode, data can be stremed from s3 to the learning instance requiring less EBS space and faster start-up
+* With recordIO and Pipe mode, data can be streamed from s3 to the learning instance requiring less EBS space and faster start-up

 CreateTrainingJob API